GrantStenger/stock-price-analysis/README.md

 - Running the model on actual unseen data is the most reliable way to test it.
 - Fewer parameters is better.
 Dimensionality reduction, sensitivity analysis.
 - No backtest is realistic without incorporating transaction costs.
+- In general, the more round trip trades there are in the backtest, the higher will be the statistical significance.
+- What are our assumptions?
+Gaussian distribution, etc.
+- Follow proper hypothesis testing procedure.

+### Resources Referenced:
+- *Financial Time Series Prediction using Deep Learning*, https://arxiv.org/pdf/1711.04174.pdf
+- *Deep Learning for Forecasting Stock Returns in the Cross-Section*, https://arxiv.org/pdf/1801.03018.pdf
+- *Predict Forex Trend via Convolutional Neural Networks*, https://arxiv.org/pdf/1801.01777.pdf
+- *Deep Learning Stock Volatility with Google Domestic Trends* https://arxiv.org/pdf/1512.04916.pdf
+- *Algorithmic Trading: Winning Strategies and Their Rationale*, Ernest P. Chan
+- *Quantitative Trading: How to Build Your Own Algorithmic Trading Business*, Ernest P. Chan
+- *Seasonal Effects in Equity Markets*, Quantitative Research and Trading,  http://jonathankinlay.com/2016/05/seasonality-equity-markets/
+- *The Optimism Cycle: Sell in May*, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=643583
+- *'Sell in May and Go Away' Just Won't Go Away*, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2115197
+- *Turn of the Month in Equity Indexes*, https://quantpedia.com/screener/Details/41
+- *Equity Returns at the Turn of the Month*, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=917884
+- *Equity forecast: Predicting long term stock price movement using machine learning*, https://arxiv.org/pdf/1603.00751.pdf